NeoDiuZ/HealthHack/README.md

 - The person with limited motor function becomes capable of managing their smart home environment independently.
 - The individual with speech impairments gains a new way to communicate without physical effort.

-MindSync isn't just a technology demonstration—it's a glimpse into a future where the gap between thought and action is seamlessly bridged through intelligent, accessible interfaces.
+Neural Drive isn't just a technology demonstration—it's a glimpse into a future where the gap between thought and action is seamlessly bridged through intelligent, accessible interfaces.
 The boundaries between human intention and technological action are dissolving.

 Join us in this revolution to make neural control technology available to everyone who could benefit from it, and experience the Professor X within you.